Value maximization – grabbing high-value work

 - Assist with new leads: prepare estimates, work plans, wireframes, interviews and interview training.

-- Training on highly relevant technologies that we are sure to use in future.
+- Training on highly relevant technologies that we are sure to use in the future.
 However, don’t get stuck with spending too much time on training; always prioritize gaining billable client work.

 BOFT of top seniors might be lower due to the time they spend on unbilled tasks like leads, content marketing and certain coaching tasks.